galderz/mendrugo/training/README.md

 Technically, the same flamegraph could have been achieved in other ways that didn't require DWARF debug info.
 However, the advantage of that debug info is that, `perf` can show us the relevant source code lines.
-To do that, simply call `perf report` with an extra parameter to shwow source code lines:
+To do that, simply call `perf report` with an extra parameter to show source code lines:

 ```bash
 $ perf report --stdio -F+srcline